Ayaz Sadiq: Early life and education

-Sadiq was born on 17 October 1954 into a Kashmiri Shaikh family in Lahore to Sheikh Muhammad Sadiq and Attiya Sadiq.
+Sadiq was born on 17 October 1954 into a Kashmiri Shaikh family in Lahore to businessman Sheikh Muhammad Sadiq and Attiya Sadiq, a social worker and philanthropist.
 His father and his grandfather Sheikh Sardar Muhammad have both been influential local figures.
+His grandfather had served as the Deputy Mayor of Lahore and was a political activist close to Fatima Jinnah.

 He completed his education at Aitchison College, Lahore.
 Imran Khan, Nisar Ali Khan, Pervaiz Khattak, Sardar Akhtar Mengal and Zulfiqar Ali Magsi were among his class fellows at Aitchison College.
-Sadiq received a degree in commerce from Hailey College of Punjab University in 1975.
+After completing his Senior Cambridge, Sadiq received a degree in commerce from Hailey College of Punjab University in 1975.
+Sadiq represented his college in cricket and hockey and also held the title of Lahore’s junior table tennis champion.

 Political career

 Pakistan Tehreek-e-Insaf

-Sadiq began his political career as a member of the Pakistan Tehreek-e-Insaf (PTI) in the late 1990s when he was a close friend of PTI chairman Imran Khan.
+Sadiq began his political career as a member of the Pakistan Tehreek-e-Insaf (PTI) in the mid-1990s when he was a close friend of PTI chairman Imran Khan.
 Sadiq ran for the seat of Provincial Assembly of the Punjab as a candidate of PTI in the 1997 Pakistani general election from Constituency PP-121 Lahore but was unsuccessful.
 He received 4,541 votes and lost the seat to Pakistan Muslim League (N) (PML-N).